 Recommended by the EU and included in the MEHM (Minimum European Health Module, a module incorporated into European health surveys), this indicator is very well known and used.
 It covers various areas concerning health (physical, mental and social).
 Many longitudinal studies have shown that it is a very good predictor of mortality or serious illness.
 It is thus a good synthetic indicator of the population’s health as it rather subjectively reflects the overall quality of life of individuals implicitly.

-From 2012 to 2018, the proportion of persons who said that they were in good to very good health increased in most population groups.
+From 2012 to 2019, the proportion of persons who said that they were in good to very good health significantly increased in most population groups.
 This increase was not statistically significant in the population with a migration background from the second or subsequent generations.
-The population with a migration background from the first generation saw the greatest increase (+2.9 percentage points).
+The population with a migration background from the first generation saw the greatest increase (+2.5 percentage points).

 This indicator is linked to an assessment by the individual of his or her general state of health.
 More specifically, this concerns the proportion of people who say that they are in good or very good health.